juanmanuel0963/golang_aws_terraform_jenkins/README.md

 In this lab we create two EC2 instances (client and server) for the purpose of deploying grpc microservices in golang.
 Each EC2 instance is associated to a public IP, VPC and security group.
 The security group is configure with ingress and egress rules.
+Every suitable resource is created behind the same VPC and security group.

 ## AWS RDS Postgresql
 AWS RDS Postgresql